 4. Property, rights and liabilities of the PCC

-(a) Premises or land owned by or occupied for the purposes of the PCC – December 2018 (PDF, 197KB)
+(a) Premises or Land owned by or occupied for the purpose of the PCC May 2019 (PDF 198KB)

 (b) A copy of each contract with a value exceeding £10,000 to which;

 (ii) the Chief Constable,

 is or is to be a party.